qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

-The $Treatment section of this output supports our conclusion from the two-way ANOVA that Prozac increases happiness score, by an average of 1.6 happiness units (95% CI: 0.94-2.3).
+The $Treatment section of this output supports our conclusion from the two-way ANOVA that Prozac increases happiness score, by an average of 1.6 happiness units (95% CI: 0.95-2.3).
 The $Treatment:Gender section indicates that Prozac has no effect on happiness in females (or at least, not a statistically signficant effect), but in males it increases happiness by approximatey 3.0 units.

 ### Checking assumptions
-After fitting an ANOVA model it is important to alwasy check the relevant model assumptions.
+After fitting an ANOVA model it is important to always check the relevant model assumptions.
 This includes making QQ-plots and residual plots

 ```r